mertmirac13/staj/README.md

-This is my arduino control program by C# Windows Forms
+This is what i did till now.